SecUpwN/Spotify-AdKiller/README.md

 for i in $(LC_ALL=C pactl list | grep -E '(^Sink Input)|(media.name = \"Spotify\"$)' | cut -d \# -f2 | grep -v Spotify); do pactl set-sink-input-mute "$i" no; done
 ```

+### Uninstalling
+Go to the directory you have cloned the repo in and run the provided installer:

+    uninstall.sh

 ### Similar Projects

 - [blockify](https://github.com/mikar/blockify) - automatic/blacklist-based ad-blocker written in Python